 As the name might suggest, Bassike takes a top-shelf approach to denim, jerseys, and other ready-to-wear basics.
 The label was founded in 2006 by Deborah Sams and Mary Lou Ryan, who incorporate minimalist designs, premium materials, and sustainable practices.
 It all makes for quality apparel that feels great on multiple levels and looks great to boot.

 Since 2014, Brunswick-based BLAIRARCHIBALD has been putting its signature spin on Aussie menswear culture to international acclaim.
 Each collection represents an innovative fusion of minimalist colour and quality materials, exhibiting influences from the respective areas of military apparel and workwear.
-It’s then no surprise that this Australian men’s fashion label won the prestigious Woolmark Prize in 2017.
+When it comes to Australian menswear brands, it comes as no surprise that this label won the prestigious Woolmark Prize in 2017.

 What began as Australia’s first up-market men’s boutique has since become a full-blown institution, which continues to rank among the foremost names in urban design.
 Step into one of Calibre’s various locations to grab something stylish off the rack or get the tailored suit experience you deserve.
 It’s all crafted to perfection and guaranteed to impress.